m-labs/artiq/doc/manual/utilities.rst

 The artiq_coreconfig utility gives remote access to the :ref:`core-device-flash-storage`.

-To use this tool, you need to specify a ``device_db.pyon`` device database file which contains a ``comm`` device (an example is provided in ``examples/master/device_db.pyon``).
+To use this tool, you need to specify a ``device_db.py`` device database file which contains a ``comm`` device (an example is provided in ``examples/master/device_db.py``).
 This tells the tool how to connect to the core device and with which parameters (e.g. IP address, TCP port).
-When not specified, the artiq_coreconfig utility will assume that there is a file named ``device_db.pyon`` in the current directory.
+When not specified, the artiq_coreconfig utility will assume that there is a file named ``device_db.py`` in the current directory.

 To read the record whose key is ``mac``::